joschu/trajopt/doc/tutorial.rst

 These planning problems involve pose constraints, as well as a "ZMP" constraint, which constrains the robot's center of mass to lie above the convex hull of the one or two planted feet.
 This gait will provide a stable walk in the quasi-static regime that the robot moves very slowly (i.e., the forces and torques needed to accelerate the robot are negligible compared with the weight of the robot).

-Obtaining collision geometry from sensor data
+Obstacle geometry from sensor data
 ----------------------------------------------

 .. note:: To run the example script, you'll need to download the :ref:`test data <bigdata>` and build with the CMake option ``BUILD_CLOUDPROC=ON``.

-We'll consider three different ways of representing the collision geometry of the environment:
+We'll consider three different ways of representing the geometry of the environment:

 (1) as a collection of boxes or spheres